-A specialist in the development of offset printing inks, gravure inks and screen printing inks, Bauhinia Variegata Inks enjoys an excellent reputation and support from the international market.
+As impressive as that growth is, Bauhinia Variegata Ink and Chemicals Limited surpassed it, growing 19% to HKD1,669,982,000 ($215 million).
+Bauhinia Variegata Inks specializes in offset inks, UV offset inks, gravure inks and screen printing inks, and enjoys an excellent reputation in the international market.
 In 2005, it was named as “Guangdong Famous Trademark,” and was also granted “China Famous Trademark” by the Trademark Office of The State Administration For Industry and Commerce of the People’s Republic of China in 2010.

 The company has three production plants: Zhongshan, Guangdong; Tungxiang, Zhejiang and Cangzhou, Hebei, with its inks manufactured and marketed in southern, eastern and northern China, respectively.
 Bauhinia Variegata Ink ranks first in China with annual production capacity of 95,000 metric tons and sales within China’s ink industry.
 The company is seeing stronger growth in the packaging side of the printing business.